Ultimate WordPress Time to First Byte (TTFB) Guide

-Dive into the world where milliseconds mean everything, and the acronym TTFB isn’t just another tech jargon.
+Dive into the world where milliseconds mean everything, and the acronym time to first byte (TTFB) isn’t just another tech jargon.
 TTFB, or Time to First Byte, is the time your browser waits around, tapping its virtual foot, before it gets the first byte of data from the server.
 This article will break down the nuances that affect this waiting time and show you how to fix it for a faster, smoother site flow.

 DNS Resolution Time